lakshya8066/katacoda-scenarios/quiz1/step1.md

 ## Start Minikube

  We will use minikube to install chaos mesh on a Kubernetes CLuster.
- `minikube start` spins up a kubernetes cluster with a single master nocde.
+ `minikube start` spins up a kubernetes cluster with a single master node.
  It takes about
  - 2 CPUs or more
  - 2GB of free memory